Skip to main content

 The walkerOS tag template is currently in review for the official GTM Template Gallery.
 In the meantime, it can be imported manually.

-In Google Tag Manager, navigate to Templates on the left and click on New in the Tag Template section. walkerOS GTM Tag Template setup
+In Google Tag Manager, navigate to Templates and click on New in the Tag Template section. walkerOS GTM Tag Template setup

 step 1